Gazza7205/cloud-workshop-labs/lab-exercise5.md

 # Lab exercise 5
-This exercise help you to Observe Gateway using Open Telemetry Metrics, Traces and Logs.
-The lab environment has Open Telemetry Operator, [Kibana](https://kibana.brcmlabs.com/) and [Jaeger](https://jaeger.brcmlabs.com/) services pre-installed to monitor the Gateway.
+In this exercise you will Observe your Gateway using Open Telemetry Metrics, Traces and Logs.
+The lab environment has the Open Telemetry Operator, [Kibana](https://kibana.brcmlabs.com/) and [Jaeger](https://jaeger.brcmlabs.com/) services pre-installed to monitor the Gateway.
+[See other exercises](./readme.md#lab-exercises).

 ### This exercise requires pre-requisites
 Please perform the steps [here](./readme.md#before-you-start) to configure your environment if you haven't done so yet.
-This exercise follows on from [exercise 1](./lab-exercise1.md) and is a pre-requisite for this.
+This exercise follows on from [exercise 4](./lab-exercise4.md) and is a pre-requisite for this.

 ## Key concepts
 - [Open Telemetry Collector](#open-telemetry-collector)